palkin7077/palkin7077/README.md

 - 👋 Hi, I’m @palkin7077
-- 👀 I’m interested in Data Science
+- 👀 Professional Data engineer
-- 🌱 I’m currently learning Sparks
+- 🌱 Currently consuming AI
-- 💞️ I’m looking to collaborate on Data Engineer endeavour
+- 💞️ I’m looking to collaborate on Data Engineer projects
-- 📫 How to reach me Vpalin92@icloud.com
+- 📫 How to reach me palkin.pv@outlook.com

 <!---
 palkin7077/palkin7077 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.